 Mathematical: All vectors and matrices should be shown in bold type.
 Avoid confusion between ambiguous characters and take care to ensure that subscripts and superscripts are clear.
 Numbers below 10 should be written out in the text unless used in conjunction with units (e.g. three apples, 4 kg).
 Full points (not commas) should be used for decimals.
 For numbers less than one, a nought should be inserted before the decimal point.
 Equations should be numbered sequentially throughout the document, with labels on the right hand side of the page.

-Journal of Engineering Manufacture adheres to the SAGE Vancouver reference style.
-Click here to review the guidelines on SAGE Vancouver to ensure your manuscript conforms to this reference style.
+Proceedings of the Institution of Mechanical Engineers, Part B: Journal of Engineering Manufacture adheres to the SAGE Vancouver reference style.
+View the SAGE Vancouver guidelines to ensure your manuscript conforms to this reference style.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.